 Lumbar spinal stenosis is a common cause of low back pain that tends to worsen over time and can significantly impact your quality of life.
-At the SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, double board-certified pain management expert Jay M. Shah, MD, offers many treatment options for the management of lumbar spinal stenosis, including advanced surgical procedures such as MILD® (minimally invasive lumbar decompression) by Vertos Medical.
+At the SamWell Institute for Pain Management in Colonia, New Jersey, double board-certified pain management expert Jay M. Shah, MD, offers many treatment options for the management of lumbar spinal stenosis, including advanced surgical procedures such as MILD® (minimally invasive lumbar decompression) by Vertos Medical.
 To learn more, schedule a consultation online or by phone today.

 MILD by Vertos Medical is an advanced surgical procedure for the treatment of lumbar spinal stenosis, which is a degenerative back condition that leads to narrowing of the spine.